Anne Connor, Chair

 - 101, 102, 103 for scores equivalent to intermediate low on the ACTFL scale in both speaking and writing; or

 - 101, 102, 103 and 201, 202 for scores equivalent to intermediate mid on the ACTFL scale in both speaking and writing.

 Students planning to enroll at SOU who place at the intermediate mid level on both assessments may receive additional credit for 203 upon recommendation of their high school teacher and successful completion of a 300-level class at SOU.

 Students who would like to teach languages at the middle school or high school level in Oregon public schools must complete a bachelor’s degree before applying for admission to the Master of Arts in Teaching (MAT) program at SOU.
 Interested students should consult the department chair for an appropriate advisor and the School of Education regarding admission requirements for the MAT program.

 Students must prepare in advance to increase their chances of acceptance into this competitive program.
 Practica, internships, and volunteer experiences working with children in the public schools prior to application to the MAT program are required.

 The World Languages and Cultures program strongly recommends and encourages its students to participate in any of the study away opportunities available through SOU and affiliated programs.
-Programs are offered in a wide variety of countries around the world.
-For most yearlong programs, students must complete two years of study in the foreign language prior to participation.
+Programs are offered in a wide variety of countries around the world and for varying lengths of time, from summer intensives to yearlong experiences.
 Students may also participate in study away programs through the National Student Exchange program.
 This program allows students to participate in study away programs of other universities throughout the U.S. and in universities in Canada and Puerto Rico.

 Credit earned for study away programs is transferred back to the home campus.
 Financial aid may be used for these programs.
 Students interested in these programs should consult the director of International Programs or World Languages and Cultures faculty.